connxio/docs/Logging.md

 {
   "transactionId": "interchangeId",
   "transactionType": "transactionType",
-  "messageType": "custom type or the engine in CX where the event originated ie. InboundInteractionEngine", "transactionTag": "custom transaction tag or empty", "processed": "0001-01-01T00:00:00", //The timestamp of the log being generated "sender": "sender",
+  "messageType": "custom type or the engine inside CX where the event originated ie. InboundInteractionEngine", "transactionTag": "custom transaction tag or empty", "processed": "0001-01-01T00:00:00", //The timestamp of the log being generated "sender": "sender",